Sinofuturism: Background

-Virginia L. Conn considers sinofuturism to be rooted in accelerationism, particularly the work of Nick Land and the Cybernetic Culture Research Unit (CCRU).
+A precursor to sinofuturism is the work of Nick Land and the Cybernetic Culture Research Unit (CCRU), key figures in accelerationism.
 While the term had not been coined yet, they considered China to be "the greatest political engine of social and economic development the world has ever known" in its fusion of Marxism and capitalism, exemplified in descriptions such as Land's "Neo-China arrives from the future".
 Land eventually moved to China, with McKenzie Wark noting Land's guidebook The Shanghai World Expo Guide 2010 as containing a "condensed vision" of sinofuturism.
-Conn also considers sinofuturism to be the natural descendant of visual art forms such as lianhuanhua in envisioning deterministic post-scarcity utopias while calling readers to action in order to realize this vision.
+Virginia L. Conn also considers sinofuturism to be the natural descendant of visual art forms such as lianhuanhua in envisioning deterministic post-scarcity utopias while calling readers to action in order to realize this vision.
 Both also functioned to enroll their audience in a national development project, teaching them how to ensure the future that was depicted.

 The term itself originated in an essay by Scottish electronic musician and CCRU member Kode9, titled "Fei ch’ien rinse out: Sino-futurist under-currency".
 It was then popularized by Lawrence Lek in his video essay Sinofuturism (1839—2046 AD), with Lek expanding upon its themes in Geomancer and AIDOL.